Symptoms of Knee Arthritis

 Knee Arthritis Pain Treatment

 Arthritis is a widespread cause of knee pain.
 Three main types of arthritis affect the knee:

 - Osteoarthritis: The most common type of arthritis.
 Over time, the cartilage within the knee joint wears away, interfering with range of motion.

 - Rheumatoid arthritis: An inflammatory condition in which the knee becomes swollen, painful and tender.
 Cartilage becomes destroyed.

 - Post-trauma arthritis: Arthritis affects the knee that has already been compromised by fracture, accident or other injuries.

 Treatment for arthritis of the knee depends on the severity of symptoms and the long-term prognosis.
 Degenerative diseases progress at different rates in different people; some patients may be able to manage the stiffness and pain in their knees through over-the-counter pain relievers and gentle exercise, while others require injections of anti-inflammatory drugs directly into the joint on occasion.
 Knee replacement is a treatment option for severe arthritis that does not respond to non-invasive measures.

 Post-traumatic arthritis can develop after an injury to the knee.
 This type of arthritis is similar to osteoarthritis and may develop years after a fracture, ligament injury, or meniscus tear.
-KSF Orthopaedic Center employs a team of orthopaedic specialists who have years of experience working with arthritis and other orthopaedic concerns.
+KSF Orthopaedic Center employs a team of orthopedic specialists who have years of experience working with arthritis and other orthopedic concerns.
 Contact us today to learn more about our physicians, or to make an appointment to discuss arthritis symptoms.
 Learn more about arthritis of the knee here.